ashishdevelop123/song-normalization-api/README.md

 # 🎵 Song Normalization API

-A lightweight, FastAPI-based backend that loads song data from a normalized JSON file into memory and exposes RESTful endpoints for querying and rating songs.
+A lightweight, FastAPI-based backend that loads song data from a normalized JSON file into memory using Pydantic models and exposes RESTful endpoints for querying and rating songs.

 ---

 ## 🚀 Features

-- ✅ Load and normalize raw JSON song data on startup
+- ✅ Load and normalize raw JSON song data on startup using Pydantic
 - 🔍 Cursor-based pagination for consistent retrieval
 - 🎯 Query by song title
 - ⭐ Rate songs (with validation)
 - 🧪 Includes automated tests with `pytest`
 - 🐳 Dockerized for easy local deployment
+- 📦 Strong typing and data validation with Pydantic models

 ---